 Cambodia Food Tour – Handmade, Home-Cooked, Hands-On Edition 2018 Dates

-Our new Cambodia food tour is focused on the handmade, home-cooked and hands-on.
-You’ll observe living culinary traditions at risk of disappearing, do four Cambodian cooking classes, including lessons in Cambodian barbecue and traditional desserts in a local home, and try your hand at everything from making fermented rice noodles to crafting Khmer cocktails.
+Our new Cambodia food tour focuses on the handmade, home-cooked and hands-on.
+You’ll observe living culinary traditions at risk of disappearing, do Cambodian cooking classes and market tours with Siem Reap’s best chefs, get lessons in Cambodian barbecue and traditional desserts, and try your hand at making fermented rice noodles and crafting Khmer cocktails.

-This new tour still showcases Cambodia’s delicious yet little known cuisine, dispels myths that it’s just a milder form of Thai, and demonstrates that it was way ahead of its time.
-The new Cambodia Food Tour is a condensed version of our Cambodian Culinary Tours.
-It has the same engaging experiences we currently offer, led by our local food and travel partners – from authentic cooking classes with some of Siem Reap’s finest chefs to community-based activities in the villages and countryside with some of the city’s most responsible and ethical tour companies.
+This new tour still showcases Cambodia’s delicious yet little known cuisine, dispels myths that it’s just a milder form of Thai, and demonstrates that Cambodian cuisine was way ahead of its time.
+It has the same engaging experiences we currently offer, led by our local guides and travel partners – from authentic cooking classes with some of Siem Reap’s finest chefs to community-based activities in the villages and countryside with some of the Cambodia’s most responsible and ethical tour companies.

 There are just a few differences.
 We’ve enhanced our current experiences so that they are more hands-on plus we’ve added to this a handful of new experiences focused on the hand-made and home-cooked, including lessons from locals on Cambodian-style barbecuing, traditional desserts, and making fermented rice noodles.
-This means that while there is still some downtime for lazing by the swimming pool and pampering yourself at the spa, there is less of it.
-There will definitely be a slightly faster pace on this trip.
+This means that while there is still some downtime for lazing by the swimming pool and pampering yourself at the spa, there is less of it, with more opportunities to learn and engage with locals instead.

 Cambodia Food Tour – The Handmade, Home-Cooked and Hands-On Edition